Baseball Pilgrimages

 Although not as omnipresent on the inside, Comerica Park does have brick in the one place it is most likely to be noticed: the area extending from either side of the tree-lined hitter’s backdrop.

-When watching the game on TV, the brick dominates the backdrop and takes up large portions of what’s visible on the screen.
+When watching the game on TV, the brick dominates the background and takes up large portions of what’s visible on the screen.
 But when you actually watch a game at Comerica in person, you hardly notice it.

 The last names of Tiger legends that played before numbers were worn adorn the right-center field stretch of brick.
 A notable exception is the name Harwell, for the famed Tiger broadcaster who retired following the 2002 season after 55 years in the booth.

 Comerica Park has many other distinctive features, although not all of them are original.
 The first thing you notice when you look out towards the playing field is the huge scoreboard in left field.
-At ten stories and 147 feet high by 202 feet wide, it is the largest in baseball.
-The idea was borrowed from Cleveland’s Jacobs Field jumbotron, which was the biggest until Detroit copied the feature and made theirs slightly bigger.
+At ten stories and 147 feet high by 202 feet wide, it was the largest in baseball when it debuted in 2000.
+The inspiration for the supersized board was Jacobs Field's jumbotron, which was baseball’s biggest until Detroit copied the feature and made theirs slightly bigger.
+Sitting atop the scoreboard, on either side, are a pair of orange and black tigers, whose eyes flicker green when a Tiger hits a home run and during the classic Survivor song “Eye of the Tiger.”

-When I first heard the name Comerica Park I had no idea what Comerica was.
+On the topic of sponsors, when I first heard the name Comerica Park I had no idea what Comerica was.
 Actually a bank, it sounded circus-like to me and inside the stadium you’ll find a pair of carnival rides to follow up on that notion.

 Comerica Park in Detroit

-• Construction cost: $300 million (HOK Sport)
+• Cost: $300 million

 • Construction began on October 29, 1997.